 Charles graduated from Swarthmore College and joined the Peace Corps in Nepal where he taught high school.
 He has a PhD in agricultural economics from Cornell University and a masters degree in public policy from the Woodrow Wilson School, Princeton University.

-Capstone: Advanced Project in International Management and Policy
+Capstone: Advanced Projects in International Policy and Management I

 Couples with CAP-GP.3227.